Share this article

 JUNE 10, 2021

-Adriana is used to working in a man’s world.
-Working within the construction industry, she started in Venezuela, her home country, then made the move to Germany.
+MBA alumna Adriana is used to working in a man’s world.
+Working within the construction industry, she started in Venezuela, her home country, then made a career move to Germany.
 But being good at her job wasn't good enough.
 She needed more to stand out, and that required a big change.

-Inspired to learn new skills and advance in her career, Adriana decided an MBA was the golden ticket.
+Inspired to learn new skills and advance in her career, Adriana decided a global MBA programme was the golden ticket.
 A year after, her MBA opened more doors than a promotion.
 EDHEC introduced her to Amazon, resulting in her current, dream job.

 Want to learn how Adriana built her way to Amazon?
 Just keep reading to get into the mind of this impressive MBA alumna.